metaplex-foundation/js-deprecated/CONTRIBUTION.md

 1. Fork the Metaplex JS repository
 2. Create a new branch for each feature, fix or improvement
-3. Send a pull request from each feature branch to the **master** branch
+3. Send a pull request from each feature branch to the **main** branch

 ## Style Guide